-The Taller de Músics, a pioneering school in teaching jazz and modern music in Barcelona, offers a bridging course intended for students with a heterogeneous profile (including students with classical training) who wish to prepare for the Bachelor of Music in the field of Jazz and Modern Music or Flamenco.
-Specifically, this course prepares the student for admission to the modalities of Interpretation, Composition or Musical Pedagogy.
+The Taller de Músics, a pioneering school in teaching jazz and modern music in Barcelona, offers a bridging course intended for students with a heterogeneous profile (including students with classical training) who wish to prepare for the Bachelor of Music in the modalities of Jazz and Modern Music Performance, Flamenco Performance, Composition, Musical Pedagogy, Production and Management and Sonology.
 From previous level tests, a personalised itinerary is composed with the aim of enabling students to pass the entrance tests.
 By means of a very refined tutorial action, the course prepares the students to face and enjoy the four courses of the Bachelor of Music.

 Students with a heterogeneous profile (also those with classical training),and with an interest in music, specifically the specialities of Interpretation, Composition or Musical Pedagogy.